PC Bottlenecks - CPUs, Hard Drives, PCIe Lanes, DMI 3.0, DMI 2.0

 Having too many programs installed, especially those that run in your systray can slow down your PC revealing your existing bottlenecks.
 For more information, see our article on keeping your computer running fast.

 One feature of today's PCs that frequently gets overlooked in terms of being a bottleneck for your PC is your PC's PCIe lanes.
 PCIe lanes are your PCs highways for data transfer.
 Your PC has two sets of PCIe lanes, one controlled by the CPU and the other controlled by your motherboard's Chipset.
-Socket 1150/1151 CPUs feature 16 lanes of PCIe lanes on the CPU side and Socket 2011v3 CPUs features 28-40 lanes of PCIe lanes on the CPU side.
-PCIe bus lanes are much less likely to be an issue when purchasing a new PC because in most PCs, PCIe bus lanes nearly doubled about two years ago when motherboard manufacturer's switched over to PCIe 3.0 instead of PCIe 2.0.
+Socket 1151 CPUs feature 16 lanes of PCIe lanes on the CPU side and Socket 2066 CPUs features 16-48 lanes of PCIe lanes on the CPU side.
+PCIe bus lanes are less likely than in the past to be an issue when purchasing a new PC because every so many years the PCIe standard updates.
+PCIe last updated several years ago when motherboard manufacturer's switched over to PCIe 3.0 instead of PCIe 2.0.
 PCIe 2.0 has 500 MB/s effective bandwidth per lane.
 PCIe 3.0 has 985 MB/s effective bandwidth.
-However, some PCs have less capacity for bandwidth than others.
+PCIe 4.0 is due out sometime in 2018.

 The number and type of PCIe lanes are based on your CPU and your motherboard's chipset.
-Socket 1150/1151 CPUs feature 16 lanes of PCIe lanes on the CPU side and Socket 2011v3 CPUs features 28-40 lanes of PCIe lanes on the CPU side.
+Socket 1151 CPUs feature up to 20 lanes of PCIe lanes on the CPU side and Socket 2011v3 CPUs feature 16-48 lanes of PCIe lanes on the CPU side.
 The following is a chart explaining various motherboard chipsets and the number of PCIe lanes they have on the chipset side.

 An even less well known source of bottlenecks in your PC is your Direct Media Interface (DMI).
 Your DMI is responsible for handling the traffic between the chipset side of your PC and the CPU side.